lanceman2/panels/README.md

 ## What is Panels?

-This software project is strictly for a Wayland compositor based windowing desktop systems, like on a GNU/Linux computer system; Wayland being the new replacement to the X11 window desktop system on UNIX like operating systems.
+This software project is strictly for a Wayland compositor based windowing desktop systems, like on a GNU/Linux computer system; the Wayland protocols being the new replacement to the X11 window desktop system on UNIX like operating systems.
 Panels is currently being developed on Debian GNU/Linux 12 with KDE Plasma Wayland.
 Currently KDE Plasma KWin compositor is popular and a little buggy (random stray 1 pixel wide border lines between user windows), but provides the built-in compositor side window borders.
 On Gnome the mutter Wayland compositor suffers from what can described as dynamic linker loader diarrhea; it forces windows to use lots of leaky libraries.
-In the end we wish to make libpanels unload-able and that is not easy with leaky libraries.
+In the end we wish to make libpanels unload-able and that is not easy (practically impossible) with leaky libraries.

 Panels provides a C API (application programming interface) library and utility programs.
 It can be used with C++.